NEW SURVEY

 Group Program

-Six months of weekly facilitated group process to foster genuine connection with self and others.
+Six months of weekly facilitated group process to foster genuine connections with self and others.

 Eight months of bi-weekly one-on-one sessions with Viktoria.